-Cyprus, Strategic priority countries Israel The Cyprus Government has signed a bilateral agreement with Israel.
+Israel The Cyprus Government has signed a bilateral agreement with Israel.
 The Research Promotion Foundation is preparing at the moment a bilateral Call for Proposals with the Office of the Chief Scientist of the Ministry of Industry, Trade and Labour of Israel.
-Further collaboration can be done through EPA NET or other instruments Further collaboration call be done unrough ERA-INET of other histrationation.
+Further collaboration can be done through ERA-NET or other instruments.
 Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project budget.
-Scope: most of collaboration is applied research or innovation / networking Connection to Water JPI SKIA: proposals can include water related topics.
-Estimated budget per years ≤ 1 ME Estimated budget per year. < The USA Cyprus has signed a Cooperation Agreement with the USA.
+Scope: most of collaboration is applied research or innovation / networking Connection to Water JPI SRIA: proposals can include water related topics.
+Estimated budget per year: < 1 M€ USA Cyprus has signed a Cooperation Agreement with the USA.
 The national funding action "Targeted International Cooperation" aims at the networking of Cypriot organizations with research centers of excellence from the specific countries of cooperation, including USA.
-Collaboration can be done through FRA -NET or other instruments Conaboration can be done through Erective For other hist differes.
+Collaboration can be done through ERA-NET or other instruments.
 Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project budget.
-Construction for the hearth of the descent of the second section of the second section.
-Scope: most of collaboration is applied research or innovation / networking Connection to water in SNA. proposals can include water related topics.
+Scope: most of collaboration is applied research or innovation / networking Connection to Water JPI SRIA: proposals can include water related topics.
 Canada Collaboration can be done through ERA-NET or other instruments.
 The national funding action "Targeted International Cooperation" aims at the networking of Cypriot organizations with research centers of excellence from the specific countries of cooperation, including Canada.
-Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project budget.
-Scope: most of collaboration is applied research /mobility Connection to water JPI SKIA: proposals can include water related topics.
-India Collaboration can be done through ERA-NET or other instruments.
+Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project budget. budget.
+India budget.
+Scope: most of collaboration is applied research /mobility India budget.
+Scope: most of collaboration is applied research /mobility Connection to Water JPI SRIA: proposals can include water related topics.
+India budget.
+Scope: most of collaboration is applied research /mobility Connection to Water JPI SRIA: proposals can include water related topics.
+Collaboration can be done through ERA-NET or other instruments.
+The national funding action "Targeted International Cooperation" aims at the networking of Cypriot organizations with research centers of excellence from the India budget.
+Scope: most of collaboration is applied research /mobility Connection to Water JPI SRIA: proposals can include water related topics.
+Collaboration can be done through ERA-NET or other instruments.
 The national funding action "Targeted International Cooperation" aims at the networking of Cypriot organizations with research centers of excellence from the specific countries of cooperation, including India.
-Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project budget.
-F Scope: most of collaboration is applied research / innovation / mobility Connection to Water JPI SRIA: proposals can include water related topics.
-Fount Cyprus has signed a Cooperation Agreement with Egypt -874 In the past the Research Promotion Foundation has announced Call for Proposals in collaboration with the Academy for Scientific Research & Technology of Egypt.
+Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project

+Egypt Cyprus has signed a Cooperation Agreement with Egypt.
+In the past the Research Promotion Foundation has announced Call for Proposals in collaboration with the Academy for Scientific Research & Technology of Egypt.
 At the moment, collaboration can be done through ERA-NET or other instruments.
 Furthermore, national calls by the Research Promotion Foundation allow participation of foreign partners from countries outside the EU with funding up to 30% of the project budget.
 Scope: most of collaboration is applied research or innovation / networking Connection to Water JPI SRIA: proposals can include water related topics.